beomjookim/Algo-Problem-Solving-I/readme.md

     Although I didn't have much to comment for level I problems, because they are easily doable.

-- I solved the questions using C++ at first, and for the second shot, I used Python.
+- I solved the problems using C++ at first, and for the second shot, I used Python.

 | Problem Name | Used Language | Difficulty |
 |---|---|---|